JagadeeswarP/Music_Streaming_Website_FULL_Stack/README.md

-Hari and I collaborated on developing a music streaming website, focusing primarily on CRUD operations and user authentication.
+Hari and I collaborated on developing a music streaming website, focusing primarily on CRUD operations.